lin882/Python-PowerBI-Auto-Claim-Litigation-Study/README.md

 ## Design Q&A
 ### Did AI build the dashboard for you?
 No!!!
 AI suggested the metrics and charts but Gemini didn't have access to my Power BI app.
 I adapted the ideas from AI and built the visuals, calculated measures, and data model by hand.
+### Did AI color the dashboard for you?
+No!!!
+I practiced my taste and judgement with my bare hands.
+I analyzed insurance company logo and found that most companies use blue and red.
+Therefore, I stayed with those two colors.
+### Did AI generate the dataset and you simply took it?
+No!!!
+I asked AI to revise the dataset for more than 10 times.
+AI doesn't have enough knowledge about how insurance data should look like and mingles unrelated topics together.
+I worked hard to unpack them and set them straight.

 ### Why did you use AI in this project?
 Why not find a Kaggle or public dataset?
-I want to learn AI tools and upskill myself!
-Also it's an opportinuty to practice insurance business knowledge.
+I wanted to learn AI tools and upskill myself!
+Also I took this as an opportinuty to practice insurance business knowledge as a senior data analyst.
+### How much token did you burn?
+Paid for any subscription?
+I don't know...
+I didn't pay for any of the tools I used.
+They are free of charge within the usage limit.
+### How much time did you spend on this?
+35-burning hours plus 3 days of complete rest.